Enselic/public-api/doc/development.md

 ## How to release

-0. Bump version in Cargo.toml and push to `main`
+0. Bump `version` in **Cargo.toml** and push to `main`
 1. Go to https://github.com/Enselic/public-api/actions/workflows/Release.yml
 2. Click the **Run workflow ▼** button to the right
 3. Make sure the `main` branch is selected
 4. Click **Run workflow**
 5. Wait for the workflow to complete
-6. The first times you release you might want to double-check that the release ends up at https://crates.io/crates/public-api/versions and https://github.com/Enselic/public-api/releases
+6. Double-check that the release has ended up at https://crates.io/crates/public-api/versions
+7. Double-check that the auto-generated release notes for the release at https://github.com/Enselic/public-api/releases is not horribly inaccurate
-7. Done!
+8. Done!